You are here

 Soltz provided leadership in developing the Campus Facilities Master Plan that was approved in 2013.
 He has overseen additions and renovations to buildings including Haas Center for the Arts, Bakeless Center, Hartline Science Center, Nelson Field House, Sutliff Hall and Columbia and Elwell residence halls, as well as a number of projects to reduce energy consumption.
 A second new residence hall complex is now under construction.

 He is actively engaged in service and leadership in higher education as a member of the Board of Directors of the American Association of State Colleges and Universities and vice-chair of the AASCU Policies and Purposes Committee.
 He serves frequently as the leader of an accreditation site visit team for the Middle States Commission on Higher Education.
 He also serves as Chair of the Pennsylvania State Athletic Conference.

 His goals as Bloomsburg’s president grew from his broad and deep higher education background as provost and chief academic officer at Central Washington University, dean of natural and social sciences at California State University at Los Angeles and chair of the department of biological sciences at California State University, Long Beach.
 As a faculty member, he’s taught courses ranging from freshman seminar and general biology for non-majors to graduate seminars on ecology and evolutionary biology.

 Soltz earned a bachelor’s degree in zoology from the University of California, Berkeley, and a doctoral degree in biology from the University of California, Los Angeles.
 His research focuses on environmental biology and the population biology of fishes living in stressful environments, such as high temperature and high salinity.
 He has written one book, a symposium volume and numerous journal articles and environmental reports.

 Active in the local community and the region, Soltz serves on the Geisinger Health System Advisory Council and the Columbia Montour Chamber of Commerce Board of Directors, and the Board of Directors of DRIVE, a new regional economic development non-governmental organization.
 The president enjoys hiking and fly fishing in his leisure time and, with his wife, Robbie, rides and raises quarter horses.
-The Soltz’s have three adult children, four granddaughters and one grandson.
+The Soltz’s have three adult children and seven grandchildren.